 Overbite vs underbite

 An overbite occurs when your upper jaw sits over your lower teeth, whereas an underbite occurs when your lower teeth sit in front of your upper teeth.
-Underbite is also known as prognathism, and has different issues and treatments associated with it.
-You can read more about underbite here.
+You can read more about underbite treatment.

 Is an overbite bad?

-Once you know what an overbite is, the next step is to discover whether you need treatment.
-The British Orthodontic Society has system for grading orthodontic problems in children called the IOTN.
+So, do you need treatment for a deep bite or overjet?
+The British Orthodontic Society has a system for grading orthodontic problems in children called the IOTN.
 The information in the table below will help you identify whether the condition is severe or normal, and what treatment – if any – might be needed.

 There are a range of reasons why it’s a good idea to fix an overbite.
 Untreated, overbite problems can include: